Chapter 4723-27 Medication Administration by Certified Medication Aide

 For purposes of this paragraph, the resident is always presumed incapable of giving free, full, or informed consent to sexual activity with a certified medication aide.

-(U) A certified medication aide shall not submit or cause to be submitted any false, misleading, or deceptive statements, information, or documentation to the board, to current employers, or to any future employers for positions requiring certification as a medication aide.
+(U) A certified medication aide shall not make any false, misleading or deceptive statements, or submit or cause to be submitted any false, misleading, or deceptive information, or documentation to:

-(A) A registered nurse or a licensed practical nurse acting at the direction of a registered nurse, who provides nursing care to residents in nursing homes or residential care facilities, may delegate the task of medication administration to a certified medication aide in accordance with section 4723.67 of the Revised Code, Chapter 4723-13 of the Administrative Code, and this chapter.
+(A) A registered nurse or a licensed practical nurse acting at the direction of a registered nurse, who provides nursing care to residents in nursing homes or residential care facilities, may delegate the task of medication administration to a certified medication aide according to section 4723.67 of the Revised Code, Chapter 4723-13 of the Administrative Code, and this chapter.

-(B) A registered nurse may delegate the administration of medications to a certified medication aide only if the registered nurse holds a current, valid license issued under Chapter 4723. of the Revised Code that is not subject to restrictions relating to the administration of medications imposed under section 4723.28 of the Revised Code, or imposed by agreement entered pursuant to sections 4723.282 or 4723.35 of the Revised Code.
+(B) A registered nurse may delegate the administration of medications to a certified medication aide only if the registered nurse holds a current, valid license issued under Chapter 4723. of the Revised Code that is not subject to restrictions relating to the administration of medications imposed under section 4723.28 of the Revised Code, or imposed by agreement entered under section 4723.282 or 4723.35 of the Revised Code.

 (C) A licensed practical nurse, acting at the direction of a registered nurse, may delegate the administration of medications to a certified medication aide only if all of the following apply:

-(1) The registered nurse at whose direction the licensed practical nurse is delegating the administration of medications is authorized to delegate the administration of medications to a certified medication aide in accordance with paragraph (B) of this rule;
+(1) The registered nurse at whose direction the licensed practical nurse is delegating the administration of medications is authorized to delegate the administration of medications to a certified medication aide according to paragraph (B) of this rule;

-(2) The licensed practical nurse is authorized to administer medications in accordance with division (F)(3) of section 4723.01 of the Revised Code; and
+(2) The licensed practical nurse is authorized to administer medications according to division (F)(3) of section 4723.01 of the Revised Code; and

-(3) The licensed practical nurse holds a current, valid license issued under Chapter 4723. of the Revised Code that is not subject to restrictions relating to the administration of medications imposed under section 4723.28 of the Revised Code, or imposed by agreement entered pursuant to sections 4723.282 or 4723.35 of the Revised Code.
+(3) The licensed practical nurse holds a current, valid license issued under Chapter 4723. of the Revised Code that is not subject to restrictions relating to the administration of medications imposed under section 4723.28 of the Revised Code, or imposed by agreement entered under to section 4723.282 or 4723.35 of the Revised Code.

 (D) A nurse who delegates to a certified medication aide responsibility for the administration of prescription medications to residents in nursing homes or residential care facilities shall not withdraw the delegation on an arbitrary basis or for any purpose not related to resident safety.